aroemers/redelay/README.md

 It all depends a bit on where you keep your State objects (discussed in next section).

 For the examples above you can simply use plain old `with-redefs` to your hearts content.
-We can redefine "production" states with other states, or even with a plain `delay`.
+We can redefine "production" states to other states, or even to a plain `delay`.
 There is **no need for a special API** to support testing.
 For example: